 introducing, lauryn alvarez.

 Lauryn has also become a recognized person here at SEED People’s Market from her weekend sprees at the store to her collaborated work with partnered clothing brand, Rhythm.
-When I proposed this campaign idea to Lauryn along with an inaugural feature about her lifestyle and profession, she promptly said yes and was stoked to get started.
+When I proposed this campaign idea to Lauryn including an inaugural feature about her lifestyle and profession, she promptly said yes and was stoked to get started.

 On a chilly Friday morning in February, I heard a quick knock at the door and saw a smile that could warm up the entire marketplace.
 The one and only Lauryn Alvarez was back at SEED.
-From our in-depth tour of the marketplace to our delightful conversation at the picnic tables, time felt quick, and talking seemed easy with Lauryn.
+From our in-depth tour of the marketplace to our beautiful conversation at the picnic tables, time felt quick, and talking seemed easy with Lauryn.
 We discussed her fascination with fashion, her perspective on the pandemic, her career crossroad in college, her ambitions with art, and so much more.